AristurtleDev/building-2d-games-with-monogame/documentation/05-texture-atlas.md

         _sourceRectangle = sourceRectangle;
     }

+    /// <summary>
-    //  Draws this sprite using the SpriteBatch given at the position specified.
+    /// Draws this sprite using the SpriteBatch given at the position specified.
+    /// </summary>
+    /// <param name="spriteBatch">The SpriteBatch to use when rendering this sprite.</param>
+    /// <param name="position">The xy-coordinate position to render this sprite at.</param>
-    //  Other parameters for the SpriteBatch.Draw method call are supplied via tha properties of this Sprite. public void Draw(SpriteBatch spriteBatch, Vector2 position)
+    public void Draw(SpriteBatch spriteBatch, Vector2 position)
     {
         spriteBatch.Draw(_texture, position, _sourceRectangle, Color, Rotation, Origin, Scale, Effects, LayerDepth);